 - fighting corruption.

 The department aims to review all pieces of legislation that impede service delivery.
-In this regard, more than 300 sections of legislation that fall under this category have been identified and reviews undertaken.
+In this regard, more than 300 sections of legislation that fall under this category have been identified

 The MIG aims to eradicate municipal infrastructure backlogs in poor communities to ensure the provision of basic services such as water, sanitation, roads and community lighting.